Create a Maintenance Plan (Maintenance Plan design surface)

 If you select Generate a text file report, select either Create a new file or Append to file.

 Depending on the selection above, enter the name and full path of the new file or file to be appended by entering the information in the Folder or File name boxes.
-Alternately, click on the ellipsis (...) and select the path to the folder or file name from the Locate Folder -server_name or Locate Database Files -server_name dialog boxes.
+Alternately, select the ellipsis (...) and select the path to the folder or file name from the Locate Folder -server_name or Locate Database Files -server_name dialog boxes.

 If you select Send report to an email recipient, on the Agent operator list, select the recipient of the emailed report.